-For HF I have a 1980's era Icom IC-735, with a new Kenwood TS-2000, barefoot 100 watts.
+For HF I have recently replaced the old 1980's era Icom IC-735, with a new Kenwood TS-2000, barefoot 100 watts.
 A home brew broadband hex beam (K4KIO design) 35 feet up on a home-brew tower covers 6 through 20 meters.
 A home brew ladder line fed 264 foot long inverted Vee 160 OCF dipole, apex about 35 feet up, is used mostly for 40 through 160 Meters.

 I got into ham radio to enjoy making 2-way radio contacts, not to hang certificates on the wall.
 My reward from this hobby is the personal satisfaction of logging DX contacts using barefoot radios & home-brew antennas.

 I have no desire to wallpaper the radio room with QSL post cards, or to stack them in shoe boxes.
 I upload LoTW, eQSL, QRZ log daily.
 I much prefer modern electronic QSL verifications.
 I do understand that the traditional exchange of QSL post cards is still Very important to some hams, so I will return a paper card if you send me one direct to my QTH address.

 Occupation is self-employed gunsmith, doing repairs on antique & obsolete firearms.